Xorpax/Vigenere-Cipher/README.md

 # Vigenere-Cipher
 A polyalphabetic substitution cipher

+## IMPORTANT
-# main.py will produce errors without colors.py and main.py
+_main.py will produce errors without colors.py and main.py_
-# those 2 files are required for visuals
+_those 2 files are required for visuals_

 This script supports only ASCII characters
 For compatibility with other character sets, feel free to copy and modify the source code.